rezaduty/linuxiseasy.github.io/_posts/2017-03-21-linux-command-part-1.md

 <b><p>Cvak iranian linux was from isfehan and lpic1 cheatsheet<a href="/assets/img/linux-commands/c_lpic1.zip">&nbsp;sample</a></p></b><br>

 <p>
-<a href="http://www.cheat-sheets.org/#Linux">Cheat-Sheets.org</a> → All cheat sheets, round-ups, quick reference cards, quick reference guides and quick reference sheets in one page.
+<a target="_blank" href="http://www.cheat-sheets.org/#Linux">Cheat-Sheets.org</a> → All cheat sheets, round-ups, quick reference cards, quick reference guides and quick reference sheets in one page.
 The only one you need. <br>

 <a target="_blank" href="http://www.linuxtutorialblog.com/post/tutorial-the-best-tips-tricks-for-bash">Tutorial: The best tips & tricks for bash, explained</a> → Linux Tutorial Blog / Quality Linux tutorials without clutter <br>